ztlevi/ML_101/docs/Neural_Networks/Different_types_of_Convolution.md

 <figcaption style="text-align:center">Convolution in signal processing.
 The filter g is reversed, and then slides along the horizontal axis.
 For every position, we calculate the area of the intersection between f and reversed g.
 The intersection area is the convolution value at that specific position.
 Image is adopted and edited from this <a href="http://fourier.eng.hmc.edu/e161/lectures/convolution/index.html">link</a>.</figcaption>
 </figure>

 Here, function g is the filter.
 It’s reversed, and then slides along the horizontal axis.
-For every position, we calculate the area of the intersection between _f_ and reversed _g_.
+For every position, we calculate the area of the intersection between $$f$$ and reversed $$g$$.
 That intersection area is the convolution value at that specific position.

 On the other hand, cross-correlation is known as sliding dot product or sliding inner-product of two functions.
 The filter in cross-correlation is not reversed.
 It directly slides through the function f.
-The intersection area between _f_ and _g_ is the cross-correlation.
+The intersection area between $$f$$ and $$g$$ is the cross-correlation.
 The plot below demonstrates the difference between correlation and cross-correlation.

 <figure>
 <img src="../../assets/conv_3.jpeg" alt="" style="width:80%;display:block;margin-left:auto;margin-right:auto;"/>